masak/nugget/description.md

     def Manager = class {
         has title (trigger: when_title_set);
         has description (lazy, builder: build_description);

+        # definitions of when_title_set and build_description
     };

 ### The keyword `new`

-Any property thus introduced can then be accessed through instances of that class:
+Any property can be accessed through instances of that class:

     let c = new Complex;
     say c.x;    # 0